-As long as the K2 Storage System remains operational, you can use the standard power on and power off procedures for K2 Media Clients attached to the K2 Storage System.
+As long as the K2 Storage System remains operational, you can use the standard power on and power off procedures for K2 Media Clients.
 When a K2 Media Client goes offline or comes online it does not disrupt the K2 Storage System.

-However, if you are powering down or otherwise taking the K2 Storage System out of service, you must follow the correct procedure as specified in the K2 Storage System Instruction Manual.
+However, if you are powering down or otherwise taking the K2 Storage System itself out of service, you must follow the correct procedure as specified in the K2 Storage System Instruction Manual.
 You must first stop all media access on your K2 Media Clients to ensure that they do not cause error conditions.
 You can power off the K2 Media Clients or take them offline using the K2 System Configuration application.